SEVA77/circuitjs1/README.md

 - [Circuit Simulator version 1.2.1](https://github.com/SEVA77/circuitjs1/releases/tag/1.2.1)
 - [All versions...](https://github.com/SEVA77/circuitjs1/releases)

-> If you have problems with this application, you can try to use [this offline application of the main developer](http://www.falstad.com/circuit/offline/).
+> If you have problems with this application, you can try to use [this offline application of the main developer](http://www.falstad.com/circuit/offline/) based on Electron.

 # Building the program

-If you want to building the web application for your website, you can use the instructions and source code of Iain Sharp (https://github.com/sharpie7/circuitjs1) or Paul Falstad (https://github.com/pfalstad/circuitjs1) or use archive (java/circuitjs1-master.zip) from this repository.
+The tools you will need to build the project are:

+* JDK 8+
+* Maven 3+
+* [Web2Executable](https://github.com/jyapayne/Web2Executable) (will be changed in the future)

+Simply run `mvn install` from the circuitjs1 directory to build the project.
+Copy the `target/site` directory to any location convenient for you.

 After compiling the web application, you can then compile it into the local executables for a variety of platforms with the help of NW.js.
 To build a program on NW.js you will need a **Web2Executable** program.
 You can download it by following the link: https://github.com/jyapayne/Web2Executable/releases.

-The compiled program has a large size.
-To reduce the size of executable files of the program, you can use to **Ultimate Packer for eXecutables** (UPX).
-You can download it by following the link: https://upx.github.io/.

-> ***Warning!
-Not all executable files need to be compressed.
-For Windows, you can compress everything, except for the file d3dcompiler_47.dll.
-For Linux, you can compress only those files that are in the 'lib' folder.
-Otherwise, the program does not work.***
->
-> > ***Therefore, I do not recommend the use of compression settings in Web2Executable.***

 # License